ibm-cloud-docs/cis-cli-plugin/cis-cli-plugin.md

 {: #options-access-cert-update}

 `DNS_DOMAIN_ID`
-:   The ID of DNS domain.
+:   The ID of the DNS domain.
 Required.

 `ACCESS_CERTIFICATE_ID`
-:   The ID of access certificate.
+:   The ID of the access certificate.
 Required.

 `--name value`
 :   The name of the Certificate.
 Required.